hputnam/BioMin_HIS/Protocols/Protocol_HIMBTitratorGatesLab_20180610.md

 2. <a name="Setup"></a> **Setup**
-	- Turn on the Laptop and open the LabX software
+	- Turn on the Laptop and open the LabX software. **Wait for the program to fully load**
 	- Turn on the Titrator and Rondolino Autosampler
 		- To turn on the Titrator, press the Power Button in the front of the machine (far upper-right corner).
 		- To turn on the Autosampler, push on the Power switch in the back, bottom right of the machine (black switch).
 	- Using the laptop, create a new folder within the general data folder [C: /Users/Gates Lab/Desktop/Putnam_20180528/Data] for each dat.
 Name it by the date in yyyymmdd format.
 Example: 20180602 *(That is your folder of the day.)*

-	- ***Double check that there is an empty 80ml cup in position 00.***
+	- ***Double check that there is an empty 80ml cup in position 00.
+The cup used is labeled as "storage acid"***

 	- To add a cup in the 00 position, raise the Rondolino by pressing the left blue button "Rotate 180 degrees" (with no numbered tick marks).
 Press the same button to return the Rondolino to position 00 with the stirrer and acid dispensing tube now in an empty cup.

+	- Take out the temperature probe before the next step and make sure to pick up the large amber acid bottle and gently rotate it around while tilting it to collect any evaporated acid residue that might have collected above the acid line in the bottle.

 	- PURGING (RINSING): Using the Titrator tablet, tap “Manual”, "Burette", "Rinse".
 Set Titrant: HCl, Concentration: 0.1 mol/L, Drive: 1, Cycles: 3, Discharge volume: 100%, Fill rate: 100%.
 See notes below before pressing "Start".